 By doing this, viadonau is fulfilling its responsibilities in their entirety by means of studies into ecologically effective restoration measures that are subsequently implemented on a step by step basis.

-A number of projects to improve and preserve the habitat of the Danube, March and Thaya have been implemented in recent years based on the legal requirements of the EU Water Framework Natura 2000 directives for restoration concepts.
+A number of projects to improve and preserve the habitats of the Danube, Morava and Thaya have been implemented in recent years based on the legal requirements of the EU Water Framework Directive and the Natura 2000 directives (FFH and Birds Directive) for restoration concepts.
 These have been achieved partially thanks to the support of the EU’s environmental funding program LIFE.
 Other projects are in progress or preparation.
-Various other measures are also being implemented depending on river and objectives.
+Different hydraulic engineering measures are being implemented depending on river and objectives.